 Here it is December already and the Holidays are almost upon us.
 Where has this year gone?
-I must say 2013 has been a great year for fishing all along the Treasure Coast.
+I must say 2016 has been another great year for fishing all along the Treasure Coast.
 Both inshore and offshore have provided anglers with many great fishing adventures.
 Hopefully, this winter will be milder and the fishing great for everyone.

 December brings on the winter months and changes fishing tactics on the river.
 The water temperatures continue to fall and your fishing must adjust to the weather.
 Water temps can dictate where you fish and how you fish.
 Finding water a few degrees warmer than normal can mean the difference in catching and fishing.
 We will get many days of breezy winds that will hinder getting to some favorite spots out there.
 That's one of the reasons I love fishing in this area....you can always find somewhere to fish!
 Not only does the cooler weather affect the fish, it also requires us to dig out the ol' winter fishing clothes.
 I’m not too proud to get out the long johns on a cold winter day.
 It can get pretty chilly some mornings!